 The key takeaways from the presentation include:

-- Implement use of formative assessments to identify and address areas in which students struggle before their first exam.
+- Implement the use of formative assessments to identify and address areas in which students struggle before their first exam.

 - Create a category mapping and feedback process at your institution that empowers students to self-assess their performance and devise a targeted study plan.